Competing Bandits in Time Varying Matching Markets: PROBLEM FORMULATION

-{Naturally, in any realistic matching market the preferences cannot change arbitrarily over time.
+{In any realistic scenario the preferences does not change arbitrarily over time.
 Furthermore, it is required to assume certain structure on the underlying preference structure to get any meaningful quantitative guarantees.
 Against this backdrop, we make the following assumption on the preferences of players. \begin{assumption} We make the following assumptions on the mean reward of arms \begin{itemize} \item[(i)] The mean reward of arms are bounded.
-That is \(\mu_{i,t}(k)\leq \bar{\mu}\) for all \(t\in [T], i\in [N], k\in [K]\); \item[(ii)] The gap between the arms for any player is always greater then $\Delta$.
-That is, \(\Delta= \min_{t}\min_{i,k,k'}|\mu_{i,t}(k)-\mu_{i,t}(k')|\) \end{itemize} \end{assumption}} {Some remarks about Assumption \ref{ass:boundedness} are in order.
+That is \(\mu_{i,t}(k)\leq \bar{\mu}\) for all \(t\in [T], i\in [N], k\in [K]\); \item[(ii)] The gap between the arms for any player is always greater than $\Delta$.
+That is, \(0<\Delta= \min_{t}\)\(\min_{i,k,k'}|\mu_{i,t}(k)-\mu_{i,t}(k')|\) \end{itemize} \end{assumption}} {Some remarks about Assumption \ref{ass:boundedness} are in order.
 Assumption \ref{ass:boundedness}-(i) and \ref{ass:boundedness}-(ii) are required to obtain any meaningful regret guarantees for competing bandits in non-stationary matching markets with no structure on preferences.
 Furthermore, we argue that these are practical assumptions on the reward obtained in any real-world application.
 Our focus here is on changing preferences on which we do not impose any restriction at all.
-We note that we do not require any assumption on the instantaneous change on the preferences of any player, as it typically assumed in many prior works on non-stationary bandits \cite{krishnamurthy2021slowly,garivier2011upper}.
+We note that we do not require any assumption on the magnitude of instantaneous change on the preferences of any player, as it typically assumed in many prior works on non-stationary bandits \cite{krishnamurthy2021slowly,garivier2011upper}.
+Furthermore, the change in underlying true preferences of players can occur asynchronously.

 }